 But that didn’t really address the question of why he was considered a reasonable punchline for a working-class Yorkshire comedian.
 And when he turned up again in the second Jeeves and Wooster novel (in the quote above), I got interested in why he had such a strong presence in British culture.

 Primo Carnera first came to England in October 1929.
 He’d been fighting professionally for just over a year by this stage, and had a record of thirteen wins from fourteen bouts.
 None of them were against particularly impressive opponents, but it wasn’t his boxing prowess that attracted attention.
 It was his size.
-Widely reported to stand 6ft 10in tall (four inches taller than his actual height), he was a giant of a man at a time when the average height for a British man of his age at the time was just 5ft 6in.
+Widely reported to stand 6ft 10in tall (four inches taller than his actual height), he was a giant at a time when the average height for a British man of his age at the time was just 5ft 6in.

 ‘He was hit up by his exploiters more as a circus turn in the early days of his career rather than as a serious challenger,’ the British press reflected in later years.
 ‘He looked so big and awkward in the ring that the spectators laughed.’
 And indeed much of the coverage did seem to regard him as a freak rather than a fighter: